fossabot/Ravenode/README.md

 ### What's inside?

-Because Ravenode is meant to be a minimalistic music player, **you'll find some functionality, but no fancy features.** Here is a incomplete list of some of the features you''l find inside Ravenode
+Because Ravenode is meant to be a minimalistic music player, **you'll find some functionality, but no fancy features.** Here is a incomplete list of some of the features you''l find inside Ravenode.

 - ✨ Minimalistic and clean
 - 🌟 Playlists management